-The Summer Haven reach begins at R-197, just south of the Matanzas Inlet.
+The Summer Haven reach begins at R197, just south of the Matanzas Inlet.
 Development in this reach is sited on a narrow strip of land between a shallow marsh and the Atlantic Ocean.
 Shore protection of upland development has likely been necessary since original development occurred in the early 1900s.
 After severe nor'easters in 1962, the President declared St. Augustine Beach and Summer Haven disaster areas, and USACE constructed an 1,800-foot granite revetment along the northern portion of the reach between R197 and R200 (Figure 2-4).
-After Hurricane Dora in 1964, the USACE added 1,070 linear feet of granite revetment to the existing revetment.
+After Hurricane Dora in 1964, USACE added 1,070 linear feet of granite revetment to the existing revetment.
 This revetment fronts the majority of the upland development in the reach.
 South of the revetment, development is limited to one row of single-family residences.
-When possible the non-federal sponsor, St. Johns County, has been purchasing structures and lands in this southern area and not allowing further development.
+When possible, St. Johns County has been purchasing structures and lands in this southern area and not allowing further development.

 SR A1A was originally built along the eastern edge of the reach, between the Atlantic Ocean and private homes.
 Frequent storm damage to the road prompted its re-siting landward to its current location.
-Approximately 2,700 feet and 3,600 feet of the original paved road (now called Old Highway A1A) remain in the northern and southern extents of the reach, respectively (Figure 2-4 and Figure 2-5).
+Approximately 2,700 feet and 3,600 feet of the original paved road (now called Old SR A1A) remain in the northern and southern extents of the reach respectively (Figure 2-4 and Figure 2-5).

 Figure 2-4.
-Summer Haven reach viewed from northern end.
-Granite revetment protects paved section of Old SR A1A.
+Summer Haven reach viewed from its northern end.
+Granite revetment protects paved sections of Old SR A1A.

 Figure 2-5.
-Summer Haven reach viewed from southern end.
+Summer Haven reach viewed from its southern end.
 The entire reach is visible, with Matanzas Inlet in the upper right and Old SR A1A located just landward of the beach/dune.

-As seen in Figure 1-1, the Guana-Tolomato-Matanzas National Estuary and Research Reserve (GTMNERR) borders the western perimeter of the reach, but does not extend offshore of the reach as it does in South Ponte Vedra Beach.
+As seen in Figure 1-1, the GTMNERR borders the western perimeter of the reach, but does not extend offshore of the reach as it does in South Ponte Vedra Beach.
 Figure 2-6 illustrates an example of the GTMNERR bordering a portion of the Summer Haven reach.